 Small gestures to show kindness

-- Picking up the phone and call an old friend or acquaintance.
+- Picking up the phone and call a family member, an old friend, or an acquaintance.

-- Help you elderly family members or neighbours with shopping or snow removal chores.
+- Help an elderly person with shopping or snow removal chores.

 - Dare to contact somebody that was recommended to you.

-- Show compassion and support to those in needs.
+- Show compassion and support those in needs

 Taking care of our wellbeing, is also a form of love.
 When feeling good and healthy, ones positive energy spreads around and help others to feel better.